Twice a month, I receive a message at the top of my Inbox from Gusto with the headline: "🎉 Hooray! Ben, you got paid today."

 And today, being acutely aware of service is more important than ever.
 According to KPMG, 88% of CEOs are concerned about customer loyalty, realizing that mastery of the customer agenda is essential.

 Building a customer-centric organization in today's digital world is increasingly complicated.
-While new technologies have allowed companies to roll out changes quickly, with that speed, there's an expectation from customers of greater customer attention.
+While new technologies have allowed companies to roll out changes quickly, there's now an expectation from customers for greater customer attention.

 Why Customer Centricity Is Important